-relationship with a professional third party before being able to prevail on a claim of negligent misrepresentation.58 Filling in for a customer of a bankrupt broker-dealer did not create a sufficient nexus between the subrogee and the third-party professional to form the basis of a negligent misrepresentation claim under New York law.59 A bankruptcy court applying Texas law recently held similarly on a claim by the Securities Investor Protection Corporation (SIPC) as subrogee against an outside auditing firm.60
+claim.61 A bankruptcy court applying Texas law recently held similarly on a claim by the Securities Investor Protection Corporation (SIPC) as subrogee against an outside auditing firm.62

-Additionally, states like New York and Pennsylvania require plaintiffs claiming fraudulent misrepresentation grounded in state law to show actual reliance.
-Thus, under some state law, the FDIC as subrogee must show that the depositor whose interests it is asserting relied on the statements of the third-party professional and that this reliance caused the subrogee's losses.
-Unable to rely on a fraud-on-the-market theory that prevails in federal securities fraud cases, the FDIC will have to establish that the depositor placed its funds in the bank or failed to remove them as a direct result of the advice the third party rendered to the failed bank.
+Additionally, states like New York and Pennsylvania require plaintiffs claiming fraudulent misrepresentation grounded in state law to show actual reliance.63 Thus, under some state law, the FDIC as subrogee must show that the depositor whose interests it is asserting relied on the statements of the third-party professional and that this reliance caused the subrogee's losses.64 Unable to rely on a fraud-on-the-market theory that prevails in federal securities fraud cases, the FDIC will have to establish that the depositor placed its funds in the bank or failed to remove them as a direct result of the advice the third party rendered to the failed bank.65

 A third-party defendant can also challenge the FDIC's showing of proximate cause.
-In California, for example, proximate cause requires that the defendant be able to reasonably foresee the injury to the plaintiff.64 In many cases involving failed banks, a third-party professional who is unaware of adverse material facts may not foresee any damage to individual depositors when providing advice to the bank.65
+In California, for example, proximate cause requires that the defendant be able to reasonably foresee the injury to the plaintiff.66 In many cases involving failed banks, a third-party professional who is unaware of adverse material facts may not foresee any damage to individual depositors when providing advice to the bank.67

-Spoliation Claims
+H. Spoliation Claims